e-tinkers/uc1609/README.md

 The `setFontScale()` set the font size to either `1` (standard 5x7 font) or `2` (double-size font).

+***void setAntiAliasing(bool on)***

+By default, anti-aliasing is enabled for double-size font, however, for any reason that you'd want to turn it off, you can call this function to turn it off with `setAntiAliasing(false)`.

 ***void printChar(const unsigned char c)***

 This method print a character to the LCD module at whatever location previously set.